SvenMarcus/deepcore-standalone/README.md

 The `init()` function must at least be able to receive the `self` argument.
 The `ctx` argument refers to the `context` table that was defined in the main GC Lua file.
 It will be passed to the `init()`  function when the plugin loader initialises the plugin. `galactic_conquest` is an object provided by the EawX framework that contains a list of planets in the GC, the human player object and several observable events.
 It will be added to the `context` table automatically.

 The `target` entry in the plugin definition specifies at when the plugin will be updated.
-In the following example the `target` is passive, meaing the plugin does not expect to updated explicitly.
+In the following example the `target` is `never()`, meaning the plugin does not expect to be updated explicitly.

 After defining a plugin make sure to add them to the list in `InstalledPlugins.lua`.